pjtunstall/0-shell/README.md

 > Through the 0-shell you will get to the core of the Unix system and explore an important part of this system’s API which is the process creation and synchronization.
 Executing a command inside a shell implies creating a new process, which execution and final state will be monitored by its parents processes.
 This set of functions will be the key to success for your project.

 A normal shell would itself handle `cd`, `exit`, `pwd`, `echo` (built-in commands), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
 (To check this for a given shell, you can enter `type <command>`.)
 I'm guessing this paragraph is a relic of the task as it was originally conceived, before commit 9e308f2: "fix(0shell): remove mandatory use of low-level system calls and make it bonus".
 An alternative possibility is that the authors intended to make a distinction between internal and external binaries, and have us spawn a new process for any of the commands that I've labeled external.

+## Audit: echo something

+One of the audit instructions is:

+**Try to run the command "echo "something!"".
+Do the same in your computer terminal.**

+It then asks, "Can you confirm that the displayed message of the project is exactly the same as the computer terminal?"
+I've made the following assumptions, besides the obvious one that "your compouter terminal" is not also running my program!

+- The outer quotes are to be omitted (as in the instruction for the next item).
+- In PowerShell, the text inside those outer quotes is to be entered unchanged.
+- If necessary (e.g. in Bash or Zsh), the `!` is to be escaped with a preceding `\`.
+(Otherwise, Bash and Zsh will repeatedly display `dquote>` till you close the inner quotes.
+Since there is no requirement to implement special behavior for `!` or guidance on which shell to use as a standard, I'm guessing this is an oversight.)

 ## Regarding the name